cubicibo/gomibakup/readme.md

     	    |- Micropython_ChibiOS
 </pre>

-where ChibiOS is a clone of the git repository (contains demos/, doc/, os/...)
+where ChibiOS, micropython are clones of the original git repository of both projects.